Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

   - Bug of rotation is fixed in Evas GL Engine.
   - Added thread safety patch to Evas TBM Engine.
   - Bug of image downscaling is fixed in Evas GL Engine.
-  - Added the patch is TBM Queue is used per TBM surface in Evas TBM Engine.
+  - Bug of deadlock for multiple TBM Surfaces is fixed in Evas TBM Engine.
 -  Simple DirectMedia Layer (SDL)
-  - Bug of pause/resume in multi-windows is fixed.
+  - Bug in pause or resume in multi-windows is fixed.

 ## UI framework